Willie Horton: 1974: Robbery and murder

+1986-1987: absconsion from prison furlough, kidnap and rape

-On June 6, 1986, Horton was released as part of a weekend furlough program but did not return.
+On June 6, 1986, Horton was released from prison as part of a weekend furlough program but did not return.
+He had previously been released on nine occasions without breach of furlough conditions.
+Horton absconded to Florida (where he worked in construction) and then to Baltimore, Maryland.

 On April 3, 1987, in Oxon Hill, Maryland, Horton twice raped a woman after pistol-whipping, stabbing, binding, and gagging her fiancé.
-He then stole the car belonging to the man he had assaulted.
-He was later shot by Corporal Paul J. Lopez of the Prince George's County Police Department and captured by Corporal Yusuf A. Muhammad of the same department after a pursuit.
-On October 20, Horton was sentenced in Maryland to two consecutive life terms plus 85 years.
-The sentencing judge, Vincent J. Femia, refused to return Horton to Massachusetts, saying, "I'm not prepared to take the chance that Mr. Horton might again be furloughed or otherwise released.
-This man should never draw a breath of free air again."
+He then stole the assault victim's car.

+Horton was arrested in relation to the events in Oxon Hill.
+He was convicted of kidnapping, rape, and attempted murder in the Prince George's County Circuit Court of Maryland, and in December 1987 was sentenced to two life terms plus 85 years.
+The sentencing judge, Vincent J. Femia, refused to return Horton to Massachusetts, saying, "I'm not prepared to take the chance that Mr. Horton might again be furloughed or otherwise released...This man should never draw a breath of free air again."

+As of December 30, 2025, Horton was incarcerated at the Jessup Correctional Facility in Maryland.